-Disregarding any of the safety precautions and instructions contained in this Operator's Guide, SAFETY DVD video and on-product safety labels could result in an injury including the possibility of death!
+Disregarding any of the safety precautions and instructions contained in this Operator's Guide and on-product safety labels could result in an injury including the possibility of death!

 This vehicle may exceed the performance of other vehicles you may have ridden in the past.
 Take time to familiarize yourself with your new vehicle.